 Tips

-- Add ½ tsp vanilla extract after boiling for extra flavor.
+- Add vanilla extract (½ to 1 tsp) for more depth of flavor.

 Nutrition